 Bibim gook soo sauce

-- 2 oz red bell pepper chopped
+- 2 ounces red bell pepper chopped

 - ¼ cup brown sugar

-- 2 tablespoon sake
+- 2 tablespoons sake

 - ½ cup Korean coarse red pepper powder aka gochugaru